 Storage – The G6 comes with 4GB of RAM and 32/64 GB internal storage options with a micro SD card slot that supports additional storage up to 256GB.

 If you do end up going with the LG G6 as your personal phone it’s not going to be something, you’ll regret.
 While the Galaxy S8 may have the better design and all the bells and whistles in the software the G6 remains logical.
-It’s easy to hold in the hand, and it’s fairly snappy.
+It’s easy to use and it’s fairly snappy.
 Watching video is a great experience granted you can find video to fit the screen (the S8 will also have this problem).
 The camera is top notch, the screen is beautiful and crisp, has a great battery and it’s easy to hold in the hand.
 The software leaves much to be desired but at least it’s not overwhelming and complexed.
 I use the G6 as my daily driver and I’m not so sure that I would be in a rush to switch to the S8.
 I think anyone that buys this phone will probably feel the same way.
 Kudos to LG for going with what works.
 Sometimes that’s all that’s necessary.